Palaeocampa: Paleobiology

 Palaeocampa is remarkable as the first and currently only known freshwater lobopodian, excluding some tardigrades.
 Previously, all xenusiid lobopodian fossils have been found in marine deposits, including Palaeocampas closest relative Hadranax augustus, which is found in Cambrian deep sea deposits.
 The lost holotype of Palaeocampa comes from an inland, Braidwood biota locality of the Mazon Creek, dominated by plants and populated by various terrestrial and freshwater arthropods, as well as freshwater fish and sharks.
 The Montceau-les-Mines palaeoenvironment is even further inland, as much as 300 kilometres, an intermontane network of rivers, lakes, and deltas.
 Here, Palaeocampa is found on the same layers as freshwater arthropods like Alanops, and the euthycarcinoids Sottyxerxes and Schramixerxes.
-It also would have co-existed with freshwater xenacanth sharks, lungfish, temnospondyls, syncarid shrimp, and ostracods.
+It also would have co-existed with freshwater xenacanth sharks, lungfish, temnospondyls, anaspidacean crustaceans, and ostracods.

 Although chemical defences in lobopodians had been speculated before (such as in the case of the unarmoured Ovatiovermis), Palaeocampa is the only confirmed venomous lobopodian.
 Exudates found at the tips of the spines were analyzed with FTIR analysis to establish the likely presence of aldehydes, a common molecular component of some invertebrate and plant toxins, such as formic acid and salicylaldehyde.
 The exact composition of this chemical, and its toxicity, remains out of reach, and it may have served as either a more passive, foul tasting substance secreted from the spines, or as a more active, painful defensive measure expelled when the animal was stressed, such as during a predation attempt.
 The sclerite bristles of Palaeocampa are unique, and their exact function also remains partly speculative.
 Disarticulated fossils show that even in the absence of the rest of the body, the sclerites remain mostly intact and embedded in their set, contrasting with the urticating hairs of most caterpillars, tarantulas, and plants, which break away easily on contact.
 The spines of Palaeocampa also differ in the outward direction of their serrations, as opposed to the inwardly facing hooks more commonly found in urticating hairs.